UniTN-Mechatronics/arduino-encoder-board/readme.md

 **DEFAULT SETTINGS**

-*To reset the settings* with the default values you must set low the **RESET_PIN** , saving in to the EEPROM the values firstly setted up by the constructor method.
-In this way the settings setted up by the user are overlooked and overwritten by the default settings.
+*To reset the settings* with the default values you must set low the **RESET_PIN** , saving in to the EEPROM the values earlier setted up by the constructor method.
+This way the settings setted up by the user are overlooked and overwritten by the default settings.

 **INTERRUPT AND INDEX**